nigrosimone/ng-simple-state/README.md

 }
 ```

-*Step 3*: Inject your store into the providers of the module you want (or the providers of component), eg.:
+### Step 3: Inject your store into the providers of the module you want (or the providers of component), eg.:

 ```ts
 import { BrowserModule } from '@angular/platform-browser';